spawnmarvel/linux-and-azure/azure-extra-linux-vm/kibana-elasticsearch-file-beat/README.md

 Stop filebeat service

-Take a backup of filebeat.yaml and edit the orginal file
+Take a backup of filebeat.yaml and edit the orginal file, change the id

 ```yml
 filebeat.inputs: